leomeyer/OpenHAT/openhatd/docs/ports.md

 ## [Logic Port](ports/logic_port.md)

-The Logic port allows you to process the state of one or more Digital ports by applying a logic function (OR, AND, XOR, ATLEAST(n), ATMOST(n), EXACT(n) and their inversions).
+The Logic port allows you to process the state of one or more Digital ports by applying a logic function (OR, AND, XOR, ATLEAST(n), ATMOST(n), EXACTLY(n) and their inversions).
 The Logic port is a Digital port whose state reflects the current result of its logic function.
 The result can also be applied to other Digital ports.

 ## [Pulse Port](ports/pulse_port.md)